'Bounce back loans' – help for small businesses and income support for those missing out elsewhere, eg, limited company directors and self-employed

-Small businesses struggling due to the coronavirus can now apply for a new 100% state-backed loan worth up to £50,000, with no interest charged or repayments needed in the first 12 months.
+Small businesses struggling due to the coronavirus can apply for a new 100% state-backed loan worth up to £50,000, with no interest charged or repayments needed in the first 12 months.
+More than 860,000 'bounce back loans' have been issued since the scheme launched in May.
 Here we take you through the loans, bank by bank, and how they can be used to provide income support for those who aren't covered by other schemes – plus the Treasury answers your questions.

 In this guide